 The overall efficiency of the approach relies on two main factors: the computational cost required to evaluate the function $f$ and the number of function calls performed by the TCI algorithm.
 Regarding the first factor, selecting the optimal representations for states and operators tailored to the problem at hand can improve the algorithm's efficiency.
 In this work, we use the TN MPS representation for the ground state in both the 1D and 2D FM Ising models.
-While a TTN representation would be more suitable for the 2D case, this alternative approach and a more substantial analysis is left for future exploration.
+While a TTN representation would be more suitable for the 2D case, this alternative approach and a more substantial analysis is left for future explorations.
 As for the second factor, the number of calls to the function $f$ depends on the bond dimension of the output MPS, scaling as $\mathcal{O}(\mathcal{L}\xi^2)$.
 It is worth noting that the standard implementation of the TCI algorithm produces an MPS tensor as output, which may not always be optimal for certain problems, such as 2D models.
-This limitation can result in slower convergence.
-Exploring algorithms that yield alternative tensor network structures as output could address this issue.
-For instance, a recent study~\cite{Tindall2024} suggests promising directions in this regard, and we plan to investigate these alternatives in future work.
+Exploring algorithms that yield alternative tensor network structures as output can address this issue.
+For instance, a recent study~\cite{Tindall2024} suggests promising directions in this regard, and we plan to investigate these alternatives in future works.\\